Find Affordable College Courses

 $22,559 Average Tuition & Fees

-Texas State University did quite well in this year’s ranking of the best value schools for radio, television and digital communication students.
-It came in at #6 on the list.
+Texas State University ranked #6 on this year’s Best Value Radio, TV & Digital Communication Schools in the Southwest Region list.
 Texas State is a fairly large public school located in the city of San Marcos.

 Texas State undergraduate students pay an average of $22,559 in tuition and fees each year.
 Digital Communication majors at Texas State take out an average of $22,172 in student loans while working on their egree.
 When it comes time to repay the loan, graduates who are on a 10-year repayment plan pay an average monthly payment of $249.